Grants Program

 How Applications Are Assessed

+All applications are scored against six criteria.
 Applications are scored out of 100 points total, with different outcomes based on your score.
+Download the Grant Assessment Guide to see exactly how each criterion is weighted.

 Application Process

-Download and review our Grant Assessment Guide to understand how applications are evaluated and what makes a competitive proposal.
+Review the guidelines Download and read the Grant Assessment Guide to understand how applications are evaluated and what makes a competitive proposal.

-If your application is conditionally approved, you’ll receive specific feedback on areas needing improvement and have 2-4 weeks to revise and resubmit.
+If conditionally approved You’ll receive specific feedback on areas needing improvement and have 2–4 weeks to revise and resubmit.

 Resources & Application Materials

-Molong, Central West NSW has installed one of the states premier courses, assisted by funding from the ADG.
+Molong, Central West NSW has installed one of the state’s premier courses, assisted by funding from the ADG.
+Photo by Kingsley Flett.